-The Assistive Technology Program offers classes and services to students.
-Classes range from introductory overviews of how to use a PC and assistive technology, to courses in one topic, from speech recognition to Kurzweil 3000.
-An advanced course is also offered.
-Services include the following: individualized assistance in selecting and using assistive technology, instruction in use of assistive technology in the place the student is using it (i.e. how to use Kurzweil 3000 in the library), informal ergonomic and AT assessments, and instruction in using electronic text materials, including test taking.
+The Assistive Technology Program offers introductory overviews and instruction in assistive technology and basic computer use.
+Services include the following: individualized assistance in selecting and using assistive technology, instruction in use of assistive technology in the place the student is using it (i.e. how to use Claro Read in the library), informal ergonomic and AT assessments, and instruction in using electronic text materials, including test taking.
 Appointments are required for most services, and can be made by calling 477-5262.

 The College Connection program aims to assist Santa Cruz adult mental health consumers in achieving their educational goals.
 We build on an individual's strengths and abilities by providing encouragement, stability coaching network building and self-management skills, as well as information, referrals and guidance.
 Full participation in our program requires affiliation with the State Department of Vocational Rehabilitation.
 For more information telephone (831) 479-6512.